canitez01/EnergyPlan-python-automation/README.md

 ## Notes
 Procedure allows running multiple scenarios with selected variables on EnergyPLAN, retrieving the results.
 Almost all parts are customizable, it is open to experimenting and adjustments.

+All the data files and result file are provided in Data and Distributions folders.

 Essential third-party modules (other versions have not been checked for):
  * pywinauto - 0.6.8
  * pandas - 1.3.4